yaya7263/Akademia/README.md

 Veni, Vidi, Didici.

-To protect students from agitation
+To protect students from agitation,

-To provide students with information
+To provide students with information,

-To denounce the boredoms of class and lect.
+To denounce the boredoms of class and lectures,

 To extend knowledge to the world with facts.